-CAT is a competition which requires continuous and dedicated effort of 3-4 hours every day for 8-12 months rather than 12-14 hours for 2 months.
+CAT is a competition that requires the continuous and dedicated effort of 3-4 hours every day for 8-12 months rather than 12-14 hours for 2 months.
 It is said that the human body is the most complex machine ever made.
 Compare it with a car.
-In order to keep the car functioning properly, you take it for periodic servicing, refueling, cleaning etc. The same needs to be done for the mind and body if one wants to keep functioning in an optimal condition.
+In order to keep the car functioning properly, you take it for periodic servicing, refuelling, cleaning etc. The same needs to be done for the mind and body if one wants to keep functioning in an optimal condition.

 How to do that?
 How to make sure that you don’t wear yourself out during the long strenuous phase of CAT preparation?
 The answer lies here: “Study Breaks” If you talk to successful candidates of CAT from the past years and ask them about their preparation strategy, you can be sure to hear about the importance of taking small breaks during long study hours.

 - It’ll help you maintain top performance when you are actually studying as your mind will be fresh.

 - It will reduce stress and anxiety associated with CAT exam preparation.